-The Company fully recognizes its role as responsible corporate citizen with support focusing on the local community at Sur in the areas of education, health and safety and environmental care.
-The Company was able to contribute to the promotion of awareness in these areas as well as providing support to the Sur Hospital and local educational facilities.
+The Company fully recognizes its role a responsible corporate citizen with support focusing on the local community at Sur in the areas of education, health and safety and environmental care.
+During 2017, the Company provided RO 30,760 of funding, support and sponsorship to various community causes.
+These included provision of support to local schools in Sur, contributions to the local Royal Oman Police ("ROP") traffic week, providing child car seats to promote safety as well as provision of medical equipment for the Sur Ministry of Health.

-Employment
+People and Employment

 There has been no changes to the key personnel of the Company during the year.
-The Omanisation level at the end of 2016 is 67%.
+The Company is committed to the ongoing development of Omani personnel and the Omanisation level at the end of 2017 is 67%.